 Tomatoes: Used to make salsas, and as a topping or filling in tacos, and burritos.
 However, tomatoes are also cooked and roasted to create rich sauces that are used to smother enchiladas.

-Cheese: When you think of Mexican recipes, you likely think of foods smothered or stuffed with cheese, like in enchiladas, and quesadillas.
+Cheese: When you think of Mexican recipes, you likely think of foods smothered or stuffed with cheese, like enchiladas, and quesadillas.
 There’s a Mexican cheese blend you can buy in stores.
 However, cheese was not as widely used in recipes until recently.
-Some of the more traditional cheeses include queso blanco, queso fresco, and cojita, and panela.
+Some of the more traditional cheeses include queso Blanco, queso fresco, cojita, and panel.